HackGT/onboarding-2019/README.md

+# Sites are no longer active, reach out to Stephanie with questions

 # Tech Team Onboarding 2019
 Welcome to the HackGT Tech Team!
 Today you'll learn about our in house deployment system, [Beehive](https://github.com/HackGT/beehive) and how we make our live sites!
 Make sure that you have [jekyll](https://jekyllrb.com/docs/installation/) installed.